jllpons/.dotfiles/README.md

 # .dotfiles

-Personal configuration files for zshrc, nvim and status bar.
+Configuration files for zshrc, nvim and status bar on macOS.

 ![Here's an example.](Example.png)